 As he rolled the window up, a gust of wind caught the two eagle feathers hanging from his rearview mirror.
 His grandpa had given him one after he killed his first elk.
 He was very young then.
 The tribal council had awarded him and his team the second eight years ago.
 He was a junior in high school, and they had won the class C state basketball tournament.
 Crowds had packed in so tight the floors sweated.
 They cheered them to victory and filled him with impossible convictions long afterwards.
 For instance, he thought he might move beyond this place, but here he was.

 He kept the truck running for warmth.
 Its interior light shown faintly now in the dusk, and having forgotten it was on, he turned it off.
 The orange sun burned through the snowy haze blowing off the mountains.
 The cow lay sprawled on the frozen hillside just below him.
-Dogs had run her to exhaustion, broken her down biting at her back legs, and torn into the soft tissue of her ass where blood pooled.
+Wild dogs had run her to exhaustion, broken her down biting at her back legs, and torn into the soft tissue of her ass where blood pooled.
 Her pregnant belly heaved exhaustively.

 Several hours earlier, he had thrown the hay near the cow to eat.
 She took a few bites and stared blankly across the plains.
 Her chewed up ear searched for the noise of predators--the dogs they had scared off several hours before he returned to spend the night.
 The two brothers who owned the cow bickered over who’d have to watch her.
-That’s when Jessy volunteered.
+That’s when had Jessy volunteered.

-The cow’s nostrils flared wildly filling the air with vapor.
+Now the cow’s nostrils flared wildly filling the air with vapor.

 “I said goddamn it’s getting cold,” Jessy laughed.
 “Not even the whiskey can warm me up.”
 He eyed the bottle, grabbed it, and took another sip.
 “Ayye.”
 He said with a gapped-toothed grin.